NATIVITY OF JOHN THE BAPTIST

 Our Father...

-Give your people the grace of spiritual joy
+the grace of spiritual joys

-onto the path of salvation and peace.
+into the way of salvation and peace.

 Through our Lord Jesus Christ, your Son,